Former FTX Exec Ryan Salame Asks for Lenient 18 Months in Prison

 Attorneys for Ryan Salame, a former FTX executive who pled guilty to election fraud charges in September, are asking the court for leniency in the form of an 18-month sentence, according to a sentencing memorandum filed on Tuesday.

-While at FTX and Alameda, Salame managed wire deposits and fiat currency conversions for FTX customers, participated in political contributions using Alameda funds, and led charitable initiatives in the Bahamas.
+While at FTX and Alameda, Salame managed wire deposits and fiat currency conversions for FTX customers, participated in political contributions using Alameda funds, and led charitable initiatives in The Bahamas.

 In filings, his attorneys argue that Salame’s role at the shuttered companies was less central to the fraud and more operational.
 They also cite cooperation with authorities, genuine remorse, efforts to address his substance abuse issues, and the significant personal and financial losses he has already suffered as a result of the exchange’s collapse.

 “He had absolutely no knowledge that the four people at the center of Alameda and FTX had conspired to lie and to steal from their customers.
 Ryan stole from no one.
 He did not lie to customers,” his attorneys wrote in a filing.
-“He was duped…when he finally understood the FTX fraud, he was the first person to blow the whistle to authorities in the Bahamas."
+“He was duped…when he finally understood the FTX fraud, he was the first person to blow the whistle to authorities in The Bahamas."

 In the document, his attorneys point out that information provided to Bahamanian authorities initiated their investigation into FTX, and he also provided documents to the U.S. Attorney’s Office without a grand jury subpoena.